-As the knowledge store will keep information about business entities and their services, the Ecosystem Agents will be able to make transactions based on this information.
+As the knowledge store keeps information about business entities and their services, the Ecosystem Agents are able to communicate and make transactions based on this common information.
 An agent who requests a service or a product will be able to find matching agents who support this service or product based on the information of COMPOSITION Marketplace Ontology.
-Moreover, the Marketplace will be able to match possible solutions or services providers by inferring new knowledge from the Ontology store.
+Moreover, the Marketplace will be able to match possible solutions or services providers by inferring new knowledge from the Ontology store and the Matchmaking mechanisms from Task 6.5.